TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Related Work

-\textbf{Contrastive learning:} Recently, the contrastive learning \citep{chen2020simple,grill2020bootstrap,chen2020big,he2020momentum,chen2020mocov2} is proven to be successful for unsupervised image classification.
-Benefiting from the strong representation learning ability, contrastive learning has been applied to different applications, including semantic segmentation \citep{wang2021exploring}, image translation \citep{park2020contrastive}, object detection \citep{xie2021detco} and domain adaptation \citep{kang2019contrastive}.
+\textbf{Contrastive learning:} Recently, contrastive learning \cite{chen2020simple,grill2020bootstrap,chen2020big,he2020momentum,chen2020mocov2,van2020scan} was proven to be successful for unsupervised image classification.
+Benefiting from the strong representation learning ability, contrastive learning has been applied to different applications, including semantic segmentation \cite{wang2021exploring}, image translation \cite{park2020contrastive}, object detection \cite{xie2021detco} and domain adaptation \cite{kang2019contrastive}.
 In \cite{kang2019contrastive}, contrastive learning is exploited to minimize the intra-class discrepancy and maximize the inter-class discrepancy for the domain adaptive image classification task.
-However, since the approach is designed for the images classification task, it utilizes the contrastive learning between the whole feature vector of the different image samples, which is not applicable to dense prediction tasks, such as semantic segmentation.
+However, since the approach is designed for the image classification task, it utilizes the contrastive learning between the whole feature vectors of the different image samples, which is not directly applicable to dense prediction tasks, such as semantic segmentation.
 Instead, we develop a pseudo-label guided and uncertainty-rectified pixel-wise contrastive learning, to distinguish between positive and negative pixel samples to learn more robust and effective cross-domain representations.